segmentstream-com/segmentstream-com.github.io/_docs/events/updated-profile-info.md

   }
 })
 ```
-> In the user object, you must pass the changed user data (updated email, phone, name etc.).
+> In the user object, you must pass the updated user data (updated email, phone, name etc.).

 #### From the DDManager interface
 The `Updated Profile Info` event can not be created from the built-in DDManager triggers.
 The event must be added from the site code.